 Seven Alternative Wonders of the World

 Starting travelling abroad in the 1960s at the age of three, I was something of a curiosity to my friends at school.
 In those days for most people, holidays were generally to an English seaside resort, or perhaps if your parents were really adventurous, by car ferry to France.
 Flying was still quite rare and my first long-haul flight at the age of 5 took 3 days and 4 nights – and involved more than 10 stops along the way.
 Pity my mother who was left to travel with me and my younger brothers.
 We ended up in Singapore and then Ipoh, Malaysia where we stayed for a couple of years.
 I’ve travelled ever since and have my own, long list of wonders of the world.
-Picking seven is a challenge and I’m struggling to work out which ones would make it for my own entry to the Exodus competition.
+Picking seven is a challenge and I’m struggling to work out which ones would make it.
 Whenever I travel somewhere new I find something wonderful and unexpected.
 Some historic, others contemporary.

 Table of Contents